Iowa has a rich history of horse racing that began in the late 19th century. In the Midwest, most of the racing was standardbred harness racing.

 The casino has more than 1,900 slots and table games, including roulette, blackjack, and poker.
 Close to 3 million people visit annually.

-Iowa also a greyhound racing facility in Dubuque with simulcast horse racing and pari-mutuel wagering:
+Iowa also has a greyhound racing facility in Dubuque with simulcast horse racing and pari-mutuel wagering:

 Several Iowa casinos are also OTB locations with simulcast horse racing and pari-mutuel wagering, including: